nforgeio/neonKUBE/README.md

   * **Right-click** on **buildenv.cmd** and then **Run as adminstrator**
   * Close the DOS window when the script is finished

-16. Configure the NeonForge Nuget CLI API key (so that batch publishing scripts will work).
+16. Configure the neonFORGE Nuget CLI API key (so that batch publishing scripts will work).

   * Obtain the API key from another developer (or follow these [instructions](https://docs.microsoft.com/en-us/nuget/create-packages/publish-a-package) to get your API key from Nuget.org).
   * Run this DOS command passing the key: